Actinolite is a rare translucent variety of chatoyant actinolite. It is an amphibole silicate that is sometimes mistakenly called 'cat's eye jade'.

 Moonstone is a unique stone that reflects light in a distinctive shimmering phenomenon known as adularescence.

-Ametrine is a form of quartz which occurs in bands of yellow and purple, a combination of the colors of amethyst and citrine.
+Ametrine is a form of quartz that occurs in bands of yellow and purple, a combination of the colors of amethyst and citrine.

 Moss opal is a milky white opal with unique inclusions of green hornblende in moss-like patterns.